Finding God in the Silence

 If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.

-Father Hanly’s sermon for Fourth Sunday of Easter, Year C, was delivered on 25th April 2010.
-It is sometimes hard to accurately transcribe Father Hanly’s reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for 4th Sunday of Easter, Year C, "Finding God in the Silence" was delivered on 25th April 2010.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.